2008 Noida double murder case: Hemraj's body and the terrace

 Hemraj's body had been dragged at least 20 feet on the terrace after his death, as evident by a blood trail and abrasion-contusion on his elbows.

 The body was lying on the left of the roof entrance near the external unit of the air conditioner (AC), and was covered by a panel from the roof cooler.
 The body appeared to have been dragged towards to AC unit, as the quantity of blood was more near the AC unit.
 An expert from FSL Gandhinagar as well as a team of experts from CFSL concluded that the drag mark on the roof resulted from a blood-soaked body being dragged after being kept in a bed sheet.
 This raised suspicion that Hemraj might have been killed somewhere else, and his body dragged to the terrace in order to hide it.
 However, in June 2008, CBI's UV Light testing team reported that it didn't find Hemraj's bloodstains anywhere except the terrace.
 So, unless the killer cleaned up the original murder spot, Hemraj seems to have been killed on the terrace.
 The blood found on the staircase leading to the terrace on 17 May might have come from the mattress that the cleaners were trying to dump on the terrace.

 A double-bed cover was draped upon the iron grill that separated the Talwars' terrace from the neighbouring terrace.
 The investigators found a smudged blood-stained palm print on the terrace wall.
 The blood was later identified as that of Hemraj, but the print could not be identified.
 The police also photographed a blood-stained shoe print on the terrace; the shoe size was 8 or 9.

 According to the Talwars' lawyer Pinaki Mishra, those who had found Hemraj's body saw hair in his mouth, possibly that of his killer.
 However, the police did not check this.

 Unlike Aarushi's body, which had undigested food in the stomach, Hemraj had just 25 ml of liquid in his stomach, indicating that he did not have dinner.
 This evidence was also supported by the fact that his dinner was found untouched in the kitchen on the morning of 16 May.

 In 2012, during proceedings against Aarushi's parents as suspects, Dr. Naresh Raj told the court that Hemraj's penis was swollen when his body was brought for autopsy.
-According to him, this meant that he was either in middle of a sexual intercourse, or was about to have one.
+According to him, this meant that he was either in middle of having sexual intercourse, or was about to engage in sexual intercourse.
 The defence lawyer cited a medical book which stated that this swelling of penis after death was normal.
 In response, the doctor stated that his conclusion was not based on any medical authority, but on experiences from his own married life.